What is employee dishonesty insurance?

 Why do business owners need employee dishonesty insurance?

 Fraud and embezzlement in the workplace are on the rise.
-The Association of Certified Fraud Examiners (ACFE) estimates business losses $400 billion per year or about 6% of total annual revenue.
-Small companies can be especially affected by theft and embezzlement because they can’t afford extensive safeguards and aren’t large enough to absorb losses.
+The Association of Certified Fraud Examiners (ACFE) estimates business losses $400 billion per year or about 6% of annual revenue.
+Small companies can be significantly affected by theft and embezzlement because they can’t afford extensive safeguards and aren’t large enough to absorb losses.
 Workplace crime is carried out by employees 80% of the time.
 One in four employees who have committed fraud against their employer had been with the company for more than ten years.

 Is employee dishonesty insurance the same as a fidelity bond?

 Yes, in most cases, they are considered the same type of coverage.
 Employee dishonesty insurance is sometimes called crime coverage, employee dishonesty, fidelity bond, and crime-fidelity insurance.